achung89/spar-component/README.md

     - parse the file
     - append the contents if previous route elements in the DOM tree have been appended
     - otherwise store the contents until previous elements have been fetched and appended
-3) If the fetched contents have nested spr-route elements, than the algorithm will delay appending the contents until after the child spr-route elements fetch and append their children.
-All of these methods are performed asynchronously.
+3) If the fetched contents have nested spar-path than the algorithm will delay appending the it until after the child spar-path fetches and appends its children.
+These chain of events are called asynchronously.

 Appending routes in order and appending the contents of nested spar elements before attaching them to the DOM tree minimizes the effects of DOM reflow.
-It also ensures that all script tags that are fetched are executed in the order that they appear on the page.
+It also ensures that fetched script tags are executed in the order that they appear on the page.

 # Support
-At the moment, webcomponents and HTMLImport tags are only supported by google chrome, and the current polyfill seems to break the spar-element.
-As webcomponents become more widely accepted, spar-component will work to be more accessibly be more browsers.
+At the moment, spar-path is only supported by google chrome, as the current webcomponent polyfill seems incompatible with the current version of spar-path.
 # Known issues